yencis/MazeSimulator3000-Java/README.md

  - Run Display.java

 Information:
- - Home shows you the current saved maze that will be simulated.
+ - "Home" shows you the current saved maze that will be simulated.
 Set Size, Width, and Height in text fields.
- - Generate random generates a random maze and automatically saves it.
+ - "Generate Random" generates a random maze and automatically saves it.
- - Simulate simulates (solves) the saved maze.
+ - "Simulate" simulates (solves) the saved maze.
 Animated.
 Choose your algorithm in the Combo Box.
+(Includes DFS, BFS, Greedy, and more)
- - Custom Maze opens the custom maze editor.
+ - "Custom Maze" opens the custom maze editor.
 Click on an empty square to place a wall.
 Click a wall to get rid of it.
 Right click for start and finish.
- - Use Custom Maze saves the custom maze.
+ - "Use Custom Maze" saves the custom maze.
- - Export maze saves the maze into a maze.txt file.
+ - "Export Maze" saves the maze into a maze.txt file.
 This file is overwritten every export/run so please copy the file.
- - Import maze imports the maze using the file path given in that text box.
+ - "Import Maze" imports the maze using the file path given in that text box.